 Level up your zombie-stomping CSS skills.
 The more zombie butt you kick the better it is for the human race, so once you have a basic understanding of CSS, this book will take your zombie butt kicking to a whole new level.
 We’ll discuss specificity wars, pseudo classes, pseudo elements, how to kick zombies in the @font-face, CSS operators, attribute selectors, and how to take your styles to a whole new medium entirely: print.

 Zombies can attack anytime and anywhere.
 With responsive design you’ll build one website to stop them all.You’ll learn how responsive design works, why it’s a great option, how media queries can change your page, what the viewport meta tag does, what to do about images and other media, and a horde of best practices for making your website awesome no matter what screen it displays on.

-Includes A Beginner’s Guide to Learning HTML (and Smacking Zombies Upside the Web Development), Beginner CSS: Like Putting Lipstick on a Zombie, Beginner Usability: A Novice’s Guide to Zombie Proofing Your Website, HTML5 Forms & Interactive Elements: Or How to Poke a Zombie in the Eye, Advanced CSS: Zombie in a Cocktail Dress, Responsive Design: An Undead Introduction to Mobile Web Development.
-Plus nine cheatsheets, case study instructions, and an intro to web developer tools.
+Includes A Beginner’s Guide to Learning HTML (and Smacking Zombies Upside the Web Development), Beginner CSS: Like Putting Lipstick on a Zombie, Beginner Usability: A Novice’s Guide to Zombie Proofing Your Website, HTML5 Forms & Interactive Elements: Or How to Poke a Zombie in the Eye, Intermediate CSS: Zombie in a Cocktail Dress, Responsive Design: An Undead Introduction to Mobile Web Development.
+Plus the HTML & CSS cheatsheets, PFC Wiggins’s Unofficial Commissary: An HTML & CSS Workbook, and an intro to web developer tools.